Nickel

 Nickel (Ni)

-Main Uses and Attributes
+Main uses and applications

-More than two thirds of global nickel production is used to produce stainless steel.
+More than two–thirds of global nickel production is used to produce stainless steel.
 As an alloying element, nickel enhances its important properties such as formability, weldability and ductility, while increasing corrosion resistance in certain applications.
-Nickel is often used as an ‘undercoat’ for other coatings, such as chromium.
+Nickel is often used as an ”undercoat“ for other coatings, such as chromium.

 Key Countries